25 Brexit need-to-knows

 You'll still be protected up to £85,000 per person per financial institution with UK-regulated banks

-In the event a bank goes bust, at the moment the Financial Services Compensation Scheme means you are protected up to £85,000 per person per financial institution, provided that it is a UK-regulated bank.
+In the event a bank goes bust, at the moment the Financial Services Compensation Scheme means you are protected for up to £85,000 per person per financial institution, provided that it is a UK-regulated bank.
 See Are your savings safe? for more info.

 Martin: 'Little is likely to change in this area'